 Faculty who involve students in research with human participants, either as participants or as researchers themselves, have special responsibilities to those students.

 - No one may be forced or coerced into being a research participant.
-When research participation as a participant is a course requirement or an opportunity for extra credit, students must be offered an equitable alternative to being a participant.
+When research participation is a course requirement or an opportunity for extra credit, students must be offered an equitable alternative if they choose not to participate.